toptal/picasso/docs/decisions/19-responsive-component-spacing-properties.md

 ### Alternative approaches

 Another approach is to make spacing properties accept arrays with spacing values (similar approach is used in [ChakraUI](https://chakra-ui.com/docs/styled-system/responsive-styles#the-array-syntax)).
-Arrays have to specify values (if there is no value, then `null` has to be explicitly specified) for all the breakpoints until the biggest one is mentioned.
+Arrays specify values (if there is no value, then `null` has to be explicitly specified) for all the breakpoints until the biggest one is mentioned.

 ```jsx
 /**